 Our goal at the MS Clinic of New Orleans at LSUHSC is to provide our patients with an

-In our multiple sclerosis clinic we have two board-certified neurologists (Jesus Lovera, MD and Amparo Gutierrez, MD) devoted to the care of patients with MS, as well as three nurses who have extensive experience caring for MS patients.
+In our multiple sclerosis clinic we have one board-certified neurologist (Jesus Lovera, MD) devoted to the care of patients with MS, as well as two nurses who have extensive experience caring for MS patients.

 We have developed a multi-disciplinary model of